docfarzad/Slipnet-Balanced-Client/README.md

 ## What it does

 - Loads a text file of resolver IPs (one per line).
+Repeated lines are deduplicated automatically.
 - Scans them in parallel and keeps only working ones.
 - Lets you pick which good resolvers to activate.
 - Starts local proxy servers: